Chess

 Ranked top 100 in the US for age from June 2008- August 2012, when I aged out (peak rank #56)

-Ranked top 100 in Georgia from August 2008-Present (peak rank somewhere in the 30s)
+Ranked top 100 in Georgia from August 2008-c.
+2013 when I fell off the list due to inactivity (peak rank somewhere in the 30s)

 Ranked top 10 high school players in Georgia from February 2009-August 2011, when I aged out (peak rank #5)